Saaz (film): Plot

 The lead distance between the sisters draws on for ten long years.
-Years later, they meet in a felicitation function organized in the same theater their father performed in.
-In her performance, Mansi's voice yields as she is suffering with blood cancer at a terminal stage.
+Years later, they meet in a felicitation function organised in the same theatre their father performed in.
+In her performance, Mansi's voice yields as she is suffering from blood cancer at a terminal stage.
 Before Mansi's death, she repents herself and feels guilty for her action against her sister Bansi.

-Now, the plot is centered with Kuhu, who faces problems on her way to "get in the groove" as a singer.
+Now, the plot is centered on Kuhu, who faces problems on her way to "get in the groove" as a singer.
 A new music director, Himaan Desai, enters their lives.
-While Kuhu idolizes and loves Himaan, he feels his emotions for Bansi.
+While Kuhu idolises and loves Himaan, he feels his emotions for Bansi.
 This saddens Kuhu and makes her feel betrayed.
 Bansi, too, feels drawn towards Himaan, yet she breaks it off for the sake of Kuhu.
 Unfortunately, Himaan dies in a car accident, which Bansi happens to witness.

-The events of the film come as flashbacks as Bansi tells her experiences with her psychiatrist, Dr. Parikshit Sahni.
-Traumatized after Himaan's death, Bansi lost her voice and promised herself she would never sing again.
+The events of the film come as flashbacks as Bansi tells her experiences with her psychiatrist, Dr. Ranjeet.
+Traumatised after Himaan's death, Bansi lost her voice and promised herself she would never sing again.
 With the help of a psychiatrist, Bansi slowly regained her confidence.
 During one of her foreign trips with Kuhu, there is an announcement declaring Kuhu a winner of a major award, which rekindled Bansi's interest in singing again.
-At the function organized to felicitate Kuhu's outstanding success, Bansi sang the song originally sung by her father and announced her return to singing.
+At the function organised to felicitate Kuhu's outstanding success, Bansi sang the song originally sung by her father and announced her return to singing.

 The film ends with Bansi sending a recording of her performance to her psychiatrist and informing him that she has regained her confidence.
 Delighted, the psychiatrist meets Bansi at the airport, congratulates her, and proposes building a friendship beyond the doctor-patient relationship.
 Bansi smiles and agrees, and they leave together.